Skip to content

 “Your presence here stands as a testament to the profound impact George had on so many lives… Let this place be a beacon of excellence, a hub of connection and a symbol of the tireless effort George brought to Duplin County.”

-Mayor A.J Connors spoke about Futrelle’s gift to touch hearts, reflecting on his accomplishments and his strong faith.
+Warsaw Mayor A.J Connors spoke about Futrelle’s gift to touch hearts, reflecting on his accomplishments and his strong faith.
 He was followed by Jack Alphin, Duplin County Airport Commission chair, and pilot.
 Alphin reminisced about the airport’s early days and the first time he landed at the Duplin airport, describing it as a two-lane road.
-“There wasn’t much to it… not a telephone site or a building at that time.”

-Futrelle began his career at the Duplin airport in 1989, leaving for about a year, following his dream of working at a large airport.
-“He left us and went to Raleigh, Durham… we hated to see George leave because we loved him and he did a great job here, but that was the best investment that this airport ever made, and probably that this county ever made,” said Alphin about letting Futrelle pursue that dream.
+“He left us and went to Raleigh, Durham… we hated to see George leave because we loved him and he did a great job here, but that was the best investment that this airport ever made, and probably that this county ever made,” Alphin explained.

 “George was a leader in the aviation community.
 He was a legend in the aviation administration business,” Alphin added.

 “He called me and talked me through all the preparations for my surgery… and checked on me through my surgery.
 George was just a blessing to everybody.
 This county will never be the same,” said Edwards, as his eyes welled up.
+“God let George do what George did for Duplin County for you guys, for his church, but God needed his help and he brought him home to help him up there.”

 Edwards concluded his speech with the unveiling of the plaque that will be permanently displayed at the George Futrelle Terminal.